rrnyquist/ebenezer/_Scripture/ESV/66_Revelation.md

 And I heard a loud voice from the throne saying, Behold, the dwelling place of God is with man.
 He will dwell with them, and they will be his people, and God himself will be with them as their God. ^2103

-He will wipe away every tear from their eyes, and death shall be no more, neither shall there be mourning, nor crying, nor pain anymore, for the former things have passed away. ^2104
+He will wipe away every tear from their eyes, and death shall be no more, neither shall there be mourning nor crying nor pain anymore, for the former things have passed away. ^2104

 And he who was seated on the throne said, Behold, I am making all things new.
 Also he said, Write this down, for these words are trustworthy and true. ^2105